 First, Know What You Need.

-I wrote two posts in the past that help to explain what we need in our work (and what to avoid), as introverts, highly sensitive people (HSPs), and other sensitive souls.
+I wrote two posts in the past that help to explain what we need in our work environment (and what to avoid), as introverts, highly sensitive people (HSPs), and other sensitive souls.
 Those posts also give you some specific career and self-employment ideas:

-If you haven’t read one of those, start there first, because there’s good background there, and the underpinnings and lists are still relevant today.
+If you haven’t read one of those, be sure to see those too, because there’s good background there, and the underpinnings and lists are still relevant today.
 Whether you read this post first or second, these posts should go together as a set for this to be most useful.

 Meaningful lines of work that are growing now and will likely last tomorrow…

 The previous posts, mentioned above, talk more about jobs or the roles you might enjoy playing, whereas this list focuses more on fields of work that will likely thrive.

 These guesstimates are based on my study of the current situation as well as professionally researched predictions for climate and financial disruptions, which will continue to expand in bumpy ways.
 Sorry to say. 😞 (I’ve also got some tips for resiliency in the face of so much change, below this list.
 FYI, you are stronger than you think.)

 These lines of work that I’m listing are not centered on making a lot of money, and that’s OK because that’s not the main measure of a fulfilling good life.
 But these roles will be in demand and meaningful and that’s what I suggest as good criteria, for the sake of your and others’ holistic well-being.